Alleviating the $H_0$ tension in Rastall gravity: Cosmological Models

 \subsection{Rastall Model}

-A notable approach to modifying general relativity involves introducing an explicit non-minimal coupling between geometry and matter.
-This coupling leads to a non-conservation of the energy-momentum tensor, resulting in a departure from geodesic motion and the appearance of an additional force \cite{Lobo:2022aop}.
-Within this framework, Rastall proposed a modification to the Einstein field equations by relaxing the usual conservation condition for the matter energy-momentum tensor.
+A notable approach to modifying General Relativity consists in relaxing the standard conservation law of the energy-momentum tensor.
+In this framework, the usual condition $T^{\mu}_{\nu;\mu}=0$ is modified, leading to deviations from standard geodesic motion and the appearance of an additional force \cite{Lobo:2022aop}.
+Rastall originally proposed such a modification by allowing a non-vanishing covariant divergence of the matter energy--momentum tensor \cite{Rastall1972, Rastall1976}.

+It is worth noting that the theoretical status of Rastall gravity has been the subject of ongoing discussion.
+In particular, it has been argued that the theory can be formally recast as standard General Relativity with a redefined non-conserved effective energy--momentum tensor \cite{Visser2017}.
+On the other hand, other studies have emphasized that, depending on the physical interpretation and the matter sector, Rastall gravity may still lead to phenomenological deviations from GR in specific astrophysical and cosmological contexts \cite{Darabi2018}.

+In the present work, we adopt this phenomenological viewpoint and treat Rastall gravity as an effective framework for probing deviations from the standard conservation law at cosmological scales.
+Within this approach, the parameter $\epsilon$ can be directly constrained by cosmological observations, as discussed in the following sections.

-The aim here is to place constraints on cosmological parameters in both $\Lambda$CDM and its generalized counterpart, referred to as the R-$\Lambda$CDM model, in order to investigate their effectiveness in alleviating the $H_0$ tension.
-In Rastall gravity, the modified Einstein field equation is given by
+The aim here is to place constraints on cosmological parameters in both the standard $\Lambda$CDM model and its generalized counterpart, referred to as the R--$\Lambda$CDM model, in order to investigate their effectiveness in alleviating the $H_0$ tension.
+In Rastall gravity, the modified Einstein field equations are written as